How to Install Wood Mantel on Brick Fireplace

 - Masonry Bolts for brick (use correct hardware for type of installation)

-Measure Mantel Placement
+Measure Wood Mantel Placement

-Check for Level
+Check for Level Mantel

-Drill Holes
+Drill Holes in Brick Fireplace

-Next, you’ll drill the holes into the bracket to install the brackets.
-It’s important to use the right drill bit for this.
-We used a Carbide-tipped drill bit which is specific for brick and concrete.
+Next, youโll drill the holes into the brick to install the brackets.
+This is kind of the gut wrenching part!
+Itโs important to use the right drill bit for this.
+We used a Carbide-tipped drill bit which is specific for brick and concrete an makes it pretty easy to drill.ย If you don’t have brick on your fireplace, you’ll just use regular suggestions for drywall or wall stud hardware.

-Install Mounting Brackets
+Install Mantel Brackets

 Then, we installed the heavy duty metal brackets to hold the wood beam.
 We used specialty fasteners, called masonry bolts, which are super strong and intended for brick.